For training boosted tree models, there are 2 parameters used for choosing algorithms,

 There are examples on both training continuation (adding new trees) and using update

-.
-Also checkout the process_type
+process on demo/guide-python.
+Also checkout the process_type parameter in

 XGBoost Parameters.

-: Synchronize the tree among workers when running distributed training.
+Sync: Synchronize the tree among workers when running distributed training.

 2 Updaters were removed during development due to maintainability.
 We describe them here